pedroamaral91/bootcamp-challange/backend/README.md

 Bootcamp challange

-Application nodeJS using AdonisJS as framework.
+NodeJS application using AdonisJS as framework.
 Applied TDD concept, so feel free to run `adonis test` and see the happy green world